ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 ### Symbolic link and way to work

-I created a symbolic link to the `babel-tanhauhau` folder in the `learning` folder:
+I created a symbolic link to the `babel-tanhauhau` folder containing the cloned babel inside the `learning` folder containing this tutorial:

 ```sh
 ➜  babel-learning git:(main) ✗ pwd -P